ethanwaker9/work-17/README.md

-# Efficient Sieving Strategies Under the Practical Memory Budget
+# Sieving Strategies Under the Practical Memory Budget

 This repository contains the ball model list size law for lattice sieves, a head accurate simulator for pump and jump BKZ, our `Bellek` as a memory budgeted optimal strategy search, and implementations of core of strategy selector techniques that we compare against, inside one framework.